wizzat/arsimto/README.md

 Impetus:
 ========

 I looked at Cobbler.
 I looked at Clusto.
+I looked at Helix.
 Every tool seemed overkill for the problem I'm solving.

 The problem:
 ============

 1. I have thousands of assets.
-2. The assets are related in multiple ways.
+2. The assets are grouped in multiple ways.

+I want to ask:

-3. What are all the assets related to each other?
+1. What are all the assets related to each other?
-4. What is some data about the asset?
+2. What is some data about the asset?

+I want to tie the tool into other tools like Nagios, Ansible, and various dashboards I'm creating (for Grafana, for example).
+Therefore the tool needs an extremely simple and obvious API that's immediately understood by competent technical professionals.

 The solution:
 =============